News

 But while emphasising the role of the brain in gender identity, Serano agrees with Judith Butler and Simone de Beauvoir that social norms can influence or interpret one’s subconscious sex.

-Her family migrated to Australia from Asia when she was a child.
-Now, in the 1980s, she teaches in Montpellier, ... and become a great woman like Simone de Beauvoir.
+Now, in the 1980s, she teaches in Montpellier, in the south of France.
+Her life revolves around her desires to carve out a space for herself, and become a great woman like Simone de Beauvoir.